Midhunrv/transaction_fraud_analysis/README.md

 ## 📂 Contents

-- Power BI `.pbix` report with dashboards
+- Power BI report screenshots can be found in the images folder.
+Unfortunately, due to the high size of pbix file cannot be loaded
 - KPI calculations and analysis logic
 - Dashboard screenshots